Scholarship Students Reported

 School Year Updates

-ONLY the “Standard Withdrawal Form for Students Entering K-12 Scholarship Programs” will be accepted.
-Click here to view the form.
+- Option 1: “Standard Withdrawal Form for Students Entering K-12 Scholarship Programs” Click here to view the form.

-The form must be fully completed.
-This includes your signature, as well as completion and signature by the school district.
+- The form must be fully completed.
+This includes a parent/guardian signature, as well as completion and signature by the school district.

 When did the FTE crosscheck happen?